lbnl-cybersecurity/secpriv-hugo-source/content/project/ceser-shielders.md

 [Berkeley Lab Leading the Way with New Cybersecurity Projects](https://crd.lbl.gov/news-and-publications/news/2023/berkeley-lab-leading-the-way-with-new-cybersecurity-projects/) — Nov.
 6, 2023

+### Presentations relating to this project:

+Sean Peisert, “LBNL Electric Grid Cybersecurity research and Trustworthy Scientific Cyberinfrastructure,” [Networking and Information Technology Research and Development (NITRD) Cyber Security and Information Assurance (CSIA) Interagency Working Group (IWG)](https://www.nitrd.gov/coordination-areas/csia/) Meeting, May 23, 2024.

 ### Publications resulting from this project:

-Hang Liu, Anna Scaglione, and Sean Peisert, “[Privacy Leakage in Graph Signal to Graph Matching Problems](),” _Proceedings of the [IEEE International Conference on Acoustics, Speech, and Signal Processing](https://2024.ieeeicassp.org/)_, Seoul, South Korea, April 14–19, 2024.
+Hang Liu, Anna Scaglione, and Sean Peisert, “[Privacy Leakage in Graph Signal to Graph Matching Problems](https://doi.org/10.1109/ICASSP48485.2024.10447364),” _Proceedings of the [IEEE International Conference on Acoustics, Speech, and Signal Processing](https://2024.ieeeicassp.org/)_, Seoul, South Korea, April 14–19, 2024.

 Nikhil Ravi, Anna Scaglione, Sean Peisert, and Parth Pradhan, "[Differentially Private Communication of Measurement Anomalies in the Smart Grid](https://arxiv.org/abs/2403.02324)," _arXiv preprint_ arXiv:2403.02324, 4 Mar 2024.

-More information is available on other Berkeley Lab R&D projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for energy delivery systems](/research/ceds/).
+More information is available on other Berkeley Lab research projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for energy delivery systems](/research/ceds/).